kramea/AIND-Sudoku/README.md

 So, in order to implement this, two sets of diagonals are created: Left-to-right (A1, B2, C3....I9), and Right-to-left (I1, H2, G3,....A9).
 They are zipped to their respective values to create diagonal dictionaries.

-In order to implement diagonal sudoku, an additional constraint on unit list is made in all the three solve strategies: eliminate, only_choice and naked_twins.
+Then, an additional constraint on unit list is made in all the three solve strategies: eliminate, only_choice and naked_twins.
 The unit list which previously consisted of rows, columns and squares now have diagonals, and the constraint makes sure each unit list consist of unique values.

 ### Install